lilstav/lilstav/windows_10_lite.md

 All windows have the same bar

-New simplified file explorer
+New simplified file explorer and disk managmement

 New windows cleaner Disk cleanup moved to windows cleaner

 New user account window

-Disk partition updated

 Internet explorer removed ProgramData and USER/AppData moved to C:/ProgramData